 Publications completed or submitted:

 Germain, R. M., S. Y. Strauss, and B. Gilbert.
 The spatial scaling of plant diversity and its ecological determinants: experimental evidence from a global biodiversity hotspot.
-Submitted to PNAS.
+In review at PNAS.

 Grainger, T. N., R. M. Germain, N. T. Jones, and B. Gilbert.
 Predation modifies regional constraints on species distributions in an insect metacommunity.
-In review at Ecology.
+Resubmitted to Ecology.

 Germain, R. M., T. N. Grainger, N. T. Jones, and B. Gilbert.
 In revision for the American Naturalist.
 Frequency-dependent maternal effects across species and environments.

 Germain, R. M., J. T. Weir, and B. Gilbert.
 2016.
 Species coexistence: macroevolutionary patterns and the contingency of historical interactions.
 Proceedings of the Royal Society: B 283:20160047

 Jones, N. T., R. M. Germain, T. N. Grainger, A. Hall, L. Baldwin, and B. Gilbert.
 2015.
 Dispersal mode mediates the effect of patch size and patch connectivity on metacommunity diversity.
 Journal of Ecology 103:935-944.